pulsar-edit/documentation/docs/using-pulsar/basics.md

 ### Keybinding

-A keybinding is a mapping of a [key combination](/using-pulsar/pulsar-basics/#key-combination), such as [[Ctrl+Enter]] to a Pulsar command.
+A keybinding is a mapping of a [key combination](#key-combination), such as [[Ctrl+Enter]], to a Pulsar command.

 ### Keymap

-A keymap is a collection of [keybindings](/using-pulsar/pulsar-basics/#keybinding).
+A keymap is a collection of [keybindings](#keybinding).
 It can also refer to a file or files containing keybindings for a Pulsar package or Pulsar itself.

 ### Package